-A process with only one statement of the type "wait on SignalName;" - typical for synthesizable processes - should use a process sensitivity list instead of the wait on statement to increases the readability.
+A process with only one wait statement (e.g. typical for synthesizable processes) should use a process sensitivity list instead of the wait statement, since this increases the readability.

-Wherever possible, all language constructs such as subprograms, package declarations and bodies, entities, architectures, processes and loop statements shall be qualified, i.e. the identifier associated with the construct shall also appear at its end.
+Wherever possible, all language constructs such as subprograms, package declarations and bodies, entities, architectures and loop statements shall be qualified, i.e. the identifier associated with the construct shall also appear at its end.

 Procedures that modify signals or variables not passed as parameters in the procedure call should be avoided.
-Nevertheless, in some cases such as testbenches, this technique could actually increase the readability of the code, by hiding insignificant details.
+Nevertheless, in some cases such as testbenches, this technique could actually increase the readability of the code.
 If used, it shall be clearly commented which signals and variables can be modified by the procedure call.

 The top-level entity should have the same name as the device or hardware modelled.
-Declarations other than assertion statements, generic and port clauses should be avoided in an entity declaration, in order to make a clear distinction between the model interface (i.e. the entity) and the model functionality or connectivity (i.e. the architecture).
+Declarations other than generic and port clauses should be avoided in an entity declaration.